Capital funding is often the hardest to raise.

 To be eligible for a campership grant, the applicant must be a tax-exempt organization in Rhode Island and be in good standing with the IRS.
 Camps will only be considered if they are accredited through the American Camping Association (ACA), or another rigorous, independent organization previously approved by Champlin.
 Any camp operator that has not received a Champlin grant in the past wishing to apply is encouraged to talk with staff prior to submitting a request to review the parameters of the grant program.

-In rare cases, we will accept applications from organizations using fiscal agents.
-Any applicant hoping to use a fiscal agent is encouraged to contact the foundation prior to applying to help us understand the status of the organization or project.
+We will accept applications from organizations using fiscal agents on occasion.
+Any applicant hoping to use a fiscal agent is encouraged to contact the Foundation prior to applying to help us understand the status of the organization or project.
 The following guidelines outline our expectations:

 - There should be a clear nexus between the mission of the fiscal agent and the mission of the applicant